Arwa-x/Ros-Installation/Task 2/README.md

 Link: https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html

-3.2	Coby these instructions into the terminal to install it
+3.2	copy these instructions into the terminal to install it
 ### Set locale
 Make sure you have a locale which supports UTF-8
 ```